gbif/ssg-gb27/content/en.md

 ### Biodiversity Summit 2020

-Following the GB27, on 23-25 September 2020, the Biodiversity Summit 2020 will take place.
-More information will be available shortly.
+Following the GB27, on 23-25 September 2020, the [Biodiversity Summit 2020](https://www.idigbio.org/content/biodiversity-summit-2020) will take place.